PacktPublishing/Databricks-ML-In-Action/README.md

-# Databricks Lakehouse ML In Action
+# The Databricks Lakehouse Platform